-For the 2023 plan year, you can earn Live Well Rewards for activities such as exercising and participating in a health screening.
+For the 2024 plan year, you can earn Live Well Rewards for activities such as exercising and participating in a health screening.
 You can even earn Rewards if you are not enrolled in a Citi medical plan, and your spouse/partner can earn them too.
 The Live Well at Citi Program can help you feel better and even spend less on health care in the long run.

-Healthy Activity Your Reward Who Can Participate Take action to save on your he alth plan premiums in 2023 Live Well Health Assessment Take the Live Well Health Assessment between October 1 and November 14, 2022 Earn a \$100 discount off your annual health plan premiums OR Employees can earn \$100 in gift cards if not enrolled in a Citi medical, dental or vision plan Benefits eligible Citi employees; spouses/partners who are enrolled in a Citi medical plan Tobacco Free Attestation Complete the Tobacco Free Attestation on Your Benefits ResourcesTM (YBRTM), available through My Total Compensation and Benefits at www.totalcomponline.com, or complete the Live Well Tobacco Cessation Program in 2023 You'll see the attestation during your enrollment flow when you enroll in your benefits.
-Avoid the \$600 penalty per person (if enrolled in Citi medical coverage) if you are tobacco-free Only Citi employees and spouses/partners who are enrolled in Citi medical coverage are subject to the tobacco penalty Complete Healthy Activities in 2023 to earn gift card Rewards thr oughout the year Live Well Healthy Activities Every step toward a healthier you counts!
-Earn Rewards if you: Track your exercise Get a health screening Complete an online Journey or digital coaching program And more!
+Healthy Activity Your Reward Who Can Participate Take action to save on your hea lth plan premiums in 2024 1 Live Well Health Assessment Take the Live Well Health Assessment between October 1 and November 12, 2023 Earn a \$100 discount off your annual health plan premiums OR Employees can earn \$100 in Live Well Rewards (redeemable for a gift card) if not enrolled in a Citi medical, dental or vision plan Benefits eligible Citi employees; spouses/partners who are enrolled in a Citi medical plan Tobacco Attestation Complete the Tobacco Attestation on Your Benefits ResourcesTM (YBRTM), available through My Total Compensation and Benefits at www.totalcomponline.com, or complete the Live Well Tobacco Cessation Program in 2024 You'll see the attestation during your enrollment flow when you enroll in your benefits.
+Avoid the \$600 penalty per person (if enrolled in Citi medical coverage) if you are tobacco-free Only Citi employees and spouses/partners who are enrolled in Citi medical coverage are subject to the tobacco penalty Complete Healthy Activities in 2 2024 to earn gift card Rewards throu ghout the year Live Well Healthy Activities Every step toward a healthier you counts!
+Earn Rewards if you: Track your exercise Get a health screening Register for Included Health and get a second opinion Complete an online Journey or digital coaching program Complete a Financial Journey And more!
 You'll accumulate Virgin Pulse Points to unlock four levels of rewards-worth \$70 each quarter-up to \$280 a year!
-Plus, look for opportunities to earn and improve your health when you participate in the All Citi employees and spouses/partners who are enrolled in a Citi medical plan More Opportunities to Earn Rewards Register for Included Health and get a second opinion Register for telehealth and complete one session Take advantage of LiveWell Chronic Managed Care Programs And more!
-Global Community Day Reimagined and more!
-In total, you'll be able to earn over \$600 in Live Well Rewards in 2023.
-Selected employees and spouses/partners enrolled in a Citi medical plan administered by Aetna or Anthem BlueCross BlueShield
+Plus, look for opportunities to earn and improve your health when you participate in the Global Community Day Reimagined and more!
+In total, you'll be able to earn over \$600 in Live Well Rewards in 2024.
+All Citi employees and spouses/partners who are enrolled in a Citi medical plan.
+For Included Health, all Citi employees, and spouses/partners; enrolment in a Citi medical plan is not required.
+More Opportunities to Earn Rewards Register for telehealth and complete one session Take advantage of LiveWell Chronic Condition Management Programs Take a survey on the Virgin Pulse website And more!
+Citi employees and spouses/domestic partners enrolled in a Citi medical plan administered by Aetna or Anthem BlueCross BlueShield.
+For LiveWell Chronic Condition Management Programs, selected employees and spouses/partners enrolled in a Citi medical plan administered by Aetna or Anthem BlueCross BlueShield.